famoser/nodika/README.md

 - If some dates do not fit, clinics may trade emergency services with each other.
 - Doctors part of the reponsible clinic are reminded about upcoming emergency services.

-This project would be in need of a bigger maintenance-related refactoring, in particular to lift vue v2 to vue 3, but also the backend-dependencies.
-This effort makes only sense if the users clearly signalize they indeed still need the project for the foreseeable future, and if so, covering which functionalities.
+*Notice about the state of the project: This project would be in need of a bigger maintenance-related refactoring, in particular to lift vue v2 to vue 3, but also the backend-dependencies.
+This effort makes only sense if the users clearly signalize they indeed still need the project for the foreseeable future, and if so, covering which functionalities.*